Best Linux distributions for programmers

 To use Linux for the purpose of programming, picking the right distro from the plenty of Linux distributions is one of the difficult tasks.
 So, I simplified the task by picking 5 distros that are best suitable for programmers.
 Distributions like Debian and Ubuntu are the best among the others that offer compatibility, power, stability, and flexibility for coders.

 Recommended: Top 5 Most Useful Linux tools for Programmers

-Here are the 5 distros of Linux for programmers
+Here are 5 Best Linux distros for programmers

-Ubuntu is most popular among the Linux users which is a beginner-friendly distribution.
+Ubuntu is most popular among Linux users which is a beginner-friendly distribution.
 It is one of the best Linux distros for desktop users.
-We should be thankful for the support provided by open source community to bring constant innovation into Ubuntu.
+We should be thankful for the support provided by the open-source community to bring constant innovation into Ubuntu.
 This distribution is also said to be the Debian-derivative that is mostly used in cloud and server applications.
 Ubuntu has its own Software Center consists of tons of free applications that make the OS programmer-friendly.
-To boost programming on the distro, it also supports popular .deb package management system.
+To boost programming on the distro, it also supports the popular .deb package management system.

-If you looking for most cutting-edge Linux distribution then, Fedora is on the top.
+If you looking for the most cutting-edge Linux distribution then, Fedora is on the top.
 Its small release also delivers cutting-edge features.
 This distro is community-driven as well as sponsored by Red Hat.
-Due to its smart auto config and updated packages, Fedora is developer’s perfect programming operating system.
+Due to its smart auto-config and updated packages, Fedora is the developer’s perfect programming operating system.
 The release cycle of Fedora is 6 months that makes the distribution updated and stable.
 The forum is a very friendly platform to share your problems and get them solved.